Reasons to Stay Alive: Chapter 1: Falling

-It recounts Matt's first mental breakdown when he was just 24 years old, living in Spain with his girlfriend Andrea.
+Matt recounts his first mental breakdown when he was just 24 years old, living in Spain with his girlfriend Andrea.
 He expresses that then, he felt he was going to die and did not see any hopes to keep on living.
 It emphasizes that a key symptom of depression is to not see any hope nor future; it made Matt feel trapped in a tunnel without any way of escaping.

 Matt talks about how depression is invisible and mysterious, and even himself was not aware of his condition, even through the history of depression in his family; where his mom suffered from it and his great grandmother ended up committing suicide due to depression.
 Matt did not kill himself when he got his first chance, but it did make him feel even worse by not doing it.

 He states that only those who suffer become aware of depression, as for the others it remains unseen, making those who suffer from it, feel alone and that no one can understand them.
 He goes on to say that stigmas created by society affect thoughts which in-hand affects depression which is an illness that is fed by thoughts.
 Depression can affect anyone.

 He explains that because depression and anxiety make you internalize everything, it makes you scared to be alienated, and tend not to speak about it, when in fact speaking, writing, and reading about it is helpful.
 It was through reading and writing that Matt himself found salvation from depression.

 He has a conversation across time with himself.
 His past self, with no strength to keep on living, anxious of everything, hears his present self who assures him that if he fights there will be hope and salvation not too far away.
 But the old self is still in panic and is not convinced that he will overcome his situation, but his present self still consoles him and reaffirms to keep on going, and that he knows what the past self is feeling but it will all pass and everything will be okay.